5th MAKERSPACE ELECTRONICS

 Students' Council:The Scoil Ide Student's Council was formed in 1999 and is made up of two representatives from each of the 5th and 6thClasses.
 The Representatives are elected at the start of the year and are expected to be a good example to all.
 The Council meets fortnightly and reviews its operations.
 The Council is also involved in contributing to the Scoil Ide News, organising school events, representing the school at public events and preparing the Scoil Ide Magazine made up of pupil writing.
 Members of the Council are also responsible for the "Eco-Friendly Classroom Competition".
 The members of the Council are presented with specially commissioned replica badges of the school crest.

 Chaplaincy: We are especially proud of School Chaplaincy.
-The school chaplains are regular visitors to the classes where they work in conjunction with the Teaching Team in encouraging the children towards a deeper understanding of their faith.
-As well as assisting with the sacramental preparation they hold Advent and Lenten Services for senior classes in which the vital part is the participation of the children.
+The school chaplain is a regular visitor to the classes where they work in conjunction with the Teaching Team in encouraging the children towards a deeper understanding of their faith.
+As well as assisting with the sacramental preparation the Chaplain assists with the Monthly Assemblies for 3rd, 4th, 5th and 6th Classes.
 All classes from 3rdClass up attend the morning Mass at 9.45 a.m. in nearby St. Munchin's College Chapel once per month between November and Easter.
-The Chaplaincy Team organises Retreats for the 6th Classes.
-The Chaplains are also available to parents.
-They can be contacted, confidentially, through the School Office.
+The Chaplain is also available to parents.
+He can be contacted, confidentially, through the School Office.

 Hunt Museum: Children regularly take part in the education programme from the Hunt Museum.
 Recent visits have seen the children participate in simulated archaeological digs and studies of costumes, which the children were allowed to wear.